Lutheran Air Fast Facts

 - By calling Lutheran Hospital's STAT transfer center, the dispatcher can process helicopter requests and activate the team to action.

-- Lutheran air helicopters are tracked by our dispatchers using SKyConnect to monitor each aircraft and track times.
+- Lutheran Air helicopters are tracked by our dispatchers using GPS tracking to monitor each aircraft and track times.
 A GPS computes the estimated time of arrival during the flight.

 - The crew will honor patient/family requests for transport.